openstack-archive/wsme/doc/types.rst

         (and thus inspected) as soon a they are used in expose or validate, even if they are nested in another complex type.

-        If for some reasons you need to control when type is inspected, you can use :func:`wsme.types.register_type`.
+        If for some reason you need to control when type is inspected, you can use :func:`wsme.types.register_type`.

-    -   The datatype attributes will be replaced
+    -   The datatype attributes will be replaced.

         When using the 'short' way of defining attributes, ie setting a simple data type, they will be replaced by a wsattr instance.